Videars/Statistics/Week7/Research.md

 ### Formalization

-First thing we need to do is to define when a set is measurable and how to compute his measure according to the Lebesgue theory.
+The first thing we need to do is to define when a set is measurable and how to compute his measure according to the Lebesgue theory.

 #### Outer measure [^1]
 Given a set $X$, let $2^{X}$ denote the collection of all subsets of $X$ including the empty set $\varnothing$.
 An outer measure on $X$ is a set function